 An interesting study just released in JAMA Pediatrics should grab our attention.
-The study, a joint effort between Johns Hopkins University and The Guttmacher Institute, raises a warning flag about boys and early sex.
+The study, a joint effort between Johns Hopkins University and The Guttmacher Institute, raises a warning flag about your sons, sex, and standards.

 Two national surveys showed that between 4 and 8 percent of boys reported having sex before they were 13.
 Black males were most at risk, followed by Hispanic males.
-In some metropolitan areas, more than a quarter of young, African American men reported having sexual intercourse before age 13.
+In some metropolitan areas, more than a quarter of young, African American men.
+These men reported sexual intercourse before age 13.

 “Young men having sex before age 13 usually haven’t received the appropriate sex education and services, and we need a better system to respond to their needs,” says Arik Marcell, M.D., M.P.H., senior author of the study and associate professor of pediatrics at the Johns Hopkins University School of Medicine and Johns Hopkins Children’s Center.